EPSCoR - Co-Funding Mechanisms

 To accelerate the movement of EPSCoR researchers and institutions into the mainstream of NSF support, EPSCoR Co-funding is available to provide joint support for certain meritorious proposals submitted to NSF’s research, education and cross-cutting competitions.
 The objectives of the EPSCoR Co-funding mechanism are:

-- To increase the number of EPSCoR jurisdiction investigators and institutions who participate in NSF research, technology, and education programs;
+- To increase the number and competitiveness of EPSCoR jurisdiction investigators and institutions who participate in NSF research, technology, and education programs;

 - To increase the participation of EPSCoR jurisdiction researchers and institutions in regional alliances and national collaborations;